French presidential rivals spar over markets

 "A ratings agency downgrade is a high probability, though that is not the end of the world, as soon as Francois Hollande would move on Nicolas Sarkozy's pension reform," said Newton.

+"That could mean another agency downgrades France's triple- A, or Standard and Poor's downgrades another notch," he added.

-Hollande is running as many as 10 percentage points ahead of the incumbent in opinion polls for a May 6 deciding round, although Sarkozy recently nudged ahead in voter surveys for the first-round vote between 10 candidates.
+Hollande is running as many as 10 percentage points ahead of the incumbent in opinion polls for a May 6 deciding round, even though Sarkozy recently nudged ahead in voter surveys for the first-round vote between 10 candidates.

-An LH2 poll published on Thursday showed Hollande winning a runoff with 55 percent of the vote to 45 percent for Sarkoy, and said the number of people whose voting plans were set in stone was now just short of 90 percent.

-Recent polls suggest the modest gains Sarkozy made in the last couple of weeks are now petering out.

 Sarkozy's effort to persuade voters he is the best man to lead an economic recovery suffered a setback this week when a survey showed growth stalling.

-"Busy times," said Obama, who went on to say he admired his counterpart's battle for re-election, according to an official readout of the video conference call between the two men.

-To which Sarkozy replied in English: "We will win.
-You and me."
+Hollande told France 2 that he was committed to kick-starting growth and sticking to deficit-cutting.
+"I have no reason to fear a crisis," he said.

+Hollande and Sarkozy will battle this Sunday to draw the biggest crowd to rival political meetings in two big outdoor squares in central Paris.

-(Additional reporting by Brian Love, Alexandria Sage, Vicky Buffery, Geert de Clercq and Jean-Baptiste Vey; Editing by Andrew Roche)
+(Additional reporting by Vicky Buffery, Geert de Clercq and Jean-Baptiste Vey; Editing by Susan Fenton)